DaiW487/GENIUS/README.md

 ---

 ## 🕙 Timeline
+- [x] **2026.05.09**: Update the leaderboard, some details about GENIUS and README.md.
 - [x] **2026.02.11**: 🌟 Release of the evaluation code and the core test dataset.
 - [ ] **TBD**: Integration of more model inference scripts.

 ---

 ## 🏆 Leaderboard

+We conduct a comprehensive evaluation of 14 representative open-source, proprietary and newly proposed agentic generation models.
+The open-source model comprises Qwen-Image-Edit-2511, GLM-Image, FLUX.2-dev, NextStep-1, Emu3.5-Image and Bagel.
+The proprietary category includes leading commercial models: Nano Banana and its Pro variant, SeeDream series (4.0 \& 4.5) and GPT-Image.
+The agentic generation models includes Mind-Brush and Gen-Searcher.
+Both of them use Qwen-Image as the backbone.

 ![Leaderboard](./assets/leaderboard.png)